 Immunofixation of the serum and urine confirms the presence of monoclonal light chains in primary systemic amyloidosis.
 Biopsy verification of amyloid deposits is essential.

-Treatment includes appropriate management of resulting clinical syndromes, such as nephrotic syndrome, cardiomyopathy, and conduction disorders.
+Treatment includes appropriate management of resulting clinical syndromes, such as nephrotic syndrome, neuropathy, cardiomyopathy, and conduction disorders.

 Definitive treatment of primary systemic amyloidosis (AL amyloidosis) includes myeloablative high-dose chemotherapy with stem cell reconstitution in selected patients, or chemotherapy.

 Any histologic tissue specimen that binds the cotton wool dye, Congo red, and demonstrates green birefringence when viewed under polarized light is, by definition, an amyloid deposit.
 The patient with this deposit has amyloidosis.
 Deposits of amyloid may be localized in tissue or part of a systemic process.
 Progressive deposition of amyloid is disruptive to tissue and organ function and manifests its clinical sequelae by the dysfunction of those organs in which it deposits.

 Consultant in Hematology